How Much Money Can You Have in the Bank While on SSDI?

 When Will My SSDI Case Be Reviewed?

 Upon approval of your disability benefits, your case will be classified into one of three categories.
-The amount of time you will be eligible to receive SSDI benefits and when you will be subject to a continuing disability review will change depending on which of these categories your case falls under.
+The amount of time you will be eligible to receive SSDI benefits and how often you will be subject to a continuing disability review will change depending on which of these categories your case falls under.

 Medical Improvement Expected (MIE)